lucajanas/distributed-systems/README.md

 for an example on how to connect to the spark instance.

-To stop the container, run
+To stop the containers, run

-    docker stop spark
+    docker-compose down

 # Guiding questions